wnxyz/wnxyz/README.md

 - 👋 Hi, I’m Luke
-- 👀 I’m interested in Web Dev
+- 👀 I’m a product manager
-- 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me on Discord wnxyz

 <!---